-Audited Audited

-12 months 31/12/2019 12 months 31/12/2018

-NOTE 13 - INTANGIBLE ASSETS

-Goodwill - 642

-Intangible assets - Custody clearing services software 289 289

-Intangible assets - Customer contracts/relationships 377 377

-Accumulated amortisation of intangible assets (666) (634)

-Net Intangibles - 674
+0 / Audited 12 months 31/12/2020 Audited 12 months 31/12/2019 NOTE 13 - INTANGIBLE ASSETS Goodwill - - Intangible assets - Custody clearing services software 289 289 Intangible assets - Customer contracts/relationships 377 377 Accumulated amortisation of intangible assets (666) (666) Net Intangibles -

 Goodwill and intangible assets were acquired as part of the purchase of ANZ New Zealand custody business on 18 December 2009.
-In February 2020, a determination was made that the Registered Bank would cease to support third party direct custody clients in New Zealand by the end of 2020 (these clients are typically offshore banks and broker-dealers who seek a sub-custodian for safekeeping and settlement on New Zealand securities).
-Third party direct custody clients in New Zealand will need to appoint new agent banks to provide sub-custodial services in the New Zealand market.
+A determination was made that the Registered Bank would cease to support third party direct custody clients in New Zealand (these clients are typically offshore banks and broker-dealers who seek a sub-custodian for safekeeping and settlement on New Zealand securities).
+Third party direct custody clients in New Zealand will need to appoint new agent banks to provide subcustodial services in the New Zealand market.
 There is no impact to clients who contract with the NZ Branch as a global custodian and the Registered Bank remains committed to this business.
 The NZ Branch will continue to act as the sub-custodian entity in New Zealand for global custody business only.
 Following this decision, the carrying value of the goodwill on the balance sheet of the Banking Group has been assessed as impaired.